Kamperhub/kamperhub-app/FIREBASE_SETUP_CHECKLIST.md

 All your secret keys will live in a special file that is **NEVER** committed to version control.

-> [!WARNING]
-> **CRITICAL SECURITY WARNING:** Your `.env.local` file contains highly sensitive secret keys. **NEVER commit this file to GitHub or any other public repository.** The project is now configured with a `.gitignore` file to help prevent this, but you are ultimately responsible for keeping your secrets safe.

-1. In the main folder of your project (the same level as `package.json`), create a new file named **exactly**:
+1. In the main folder of your project, create a new file named **exactly**:
     `.env.local`

-2. Copy and paste the following block of text into your newly created `.env.local` file.
+2. Copy and paste the following block of text into your `.env.local` file.
 You will fill in the placeholder values in the next steps.

     ```env
     # --- Firebase Client-Side Configuration (for the browser) ---
-    # These values come from your Firebase project settings (see Step 3.1)
     # NOTE: NEXT_PUBLIC_FIREBASE_API_KEY is now DEPRECATED.
 The app will use NEXT_PUBLIC_GOOGLE_MAPS_API_KEY for auth.
     NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN="your-project.firebaseapp.com"
     NEXT_PUBLIC_FIREBASE_PROJECT_ID="your-project-id"